 – Up to 2 hours of hands on hive inspections

 – Opening a hive and handling bees with confidence

 – Using essential equipment, smoker, hive tools, brush and queen markers

 – Review and questions during the Course

 If you have your own bee suit or jacket, please remember to bring it to the course.
 You will be dealing with live bees.
 The Club does have a limited number of jackets, hoods and veils for loan.
 Please make sure you wear long pants, gloves(optional) are recommended and a long sleeve cotton shirt.
-A pair of long thick socks should also be included and closed footwear should be worn.
+Closed footwear should be worn.